 Talk to your midwife, GP or nurse practitioner around your risk of getting COVID-19, given your home and work environment.
 You may need to take extra precautions to keep yourself safe.

-Children at higher risk of severe disease from COVID-19 include:
+Some children are at higher risk of severe disease from COVID-19.